JosephD-03/JosephD-03/README.md

 **see disclaimer

 Q: How big is the prize?
-A: Don’t quit your job to find it… Maybe lunch for you and a friend or two.
+A: Don’t quit your job to find it… Maybe lunch for you and a friend.
+There might be some significance to the numbers 2 and 22 ;)

 Q: Has someone already found the prize?
 Will there be more than one prize?
 A: Check back on this page for announcements!